-Overtime rates are used to track the number of extra hours your team work, on-top of their agreed 'standard' salary hours.
-The overtime hours are track by the staff timesheets entered.
-Each staff member can only use the overtime rates that have been setup as approved for use on their staff record.
+Overtime rates are used to track the number of extra hours your teamwork, on-top of their agreed 'standard' salary hours.
+The overtime hours are tracked by the staff timesheets entered.
+Each staff member can only use the overtime rates that have been set up as approved for use on their staff record.

 Create multiple overtime rates to track each type of overtime separately in transaction reports e.g. standard time, overtime (non-paid), double time, time and half, public holidays etc. After the overtime rates have been added only the 'description' can be changed.
 If other fields need to be changed try either deleting the item or making the rate inactive, and then creating a new record.

 Reflect the true cost of your staff working extra hours by creating overtime rates and defining the cost and charge-out factors for the overtime work.
 Use the same factor on multiple overtime rates to report on the time recorded against each overtime type.

 Create an extra overtime rate required for timesheet entry by your staff.
 Different overtime rates can be created to track the different levels of overtime pay like double time, time and half, or no additional pay.
 Control the internal cost for the overtime rate, and the on-charge rate to your client using the factors.
 The factor will mark up the rate from the standard value.

 Add an overtime rate by:

 - Go to: Settings > Financial > Overtime rates

 - Click the 'Add' button in the top right corner.

 - Type a 'name' for the overtime rate. e.g. Double time, or time and half.